Identity document: Moldova

 The Moldovan identity card may be obtained by a child from his/her date of birth.
-State company "Registru" is responsible for issuing identity cards and for storing data of all Moldovan citizens.
+The state Public Services Agency is responsible for issuing identity cards and for storing data of all Moldovan citizens.

 Monaco

 Monégasque identity cards are issued to Monégasque citizens and can be used for travel within the Schengen Area.

 Montenegro

 In Montenegro every resident citizen over the age of 14 can have their Lična karta issued, and all persons over the age of 18 must have ID cards and carry them at all times when they are in public places.
 It can be used for international travel to Bosnia and Herzegovina, Serbia, North Macedonia, Kosovo and Albania instead of the passport.